October 5, 2020

 The ship, which dates back to the early second century, was found in Lake Neuchâtel in 2014.
 It has just been cleared and has been studied by a team of archeologists from the Neuchâtel Canton Office of Archeology and Cultural Heritage (OPAN) and a team of divers from the Octopus Foundation.
 Their goal is to learn more about the ship’s architecture and use, and collect as much data as possible before burying it back in the sand.

 These types of ruins are relatively rare, as this is only the third Roman shipwreck ever found in Swiss lakes.
 The ship has partially preserved in the sand; it was originally between 15 and 25 meters long and was probably used to carry large limestone rocks, dug out of quarries in Hauterive and Concise, from the lake’s northern shore to the town of Avenches.
-What makes this discovery particularly interesting is that one side of the ship, almost 12 meters long, is nearly intact – a first in Switzerland (see inset).
+What makes this discovery particularly interesting is that one side of the ship, almost 12 meters long, is nearly intact – a first in Switzerland.

 Thanks to an opportunity provided by OPAN, two CSEM engineers helped with the study by using their new lidar laser technology to generate precise 3D images of the ruins.
 Their system is fully contained in a waterproof case and can replicate the ship’s contours reliably and almost instantly, without touching the vessel.